The Chancellor and Pro-Chancellor head up our chief governing body, the Senate, and ensure ACU is governed in accordance with our constitution.

 For a visual representation of the governance structure of ACU, download a copy of our governance chart.

 Mr Julien O'Connell AO

-The Pro-Chancellor sits on the Senate, acts as deputy to the Chancellor, and chairs the Standing and Finance Committee.
+The Chancellor is the chair of the Senate, the governing authority of ACU.
+ACU currently has an acting Chancellor.
+The Pro-Chancellor sits on the Senate, acts as deputy to the Chancellor, and Chairs the Finance and Resources Committee

 Australian Catholic University Limited is incorporated in Victoria as a public company.
 The object of the Corporation is to conduct the University as a Catholic University.